Trustees and Staff

 General Manager and Clerk to the Trustees

 Sareena worked for the Royal Bank of Scotland for 10 years before leaving to start a family.
-She moved from Wickford to Colchester in 2003 and started work as a manager for the Hythe Community Centre for 11 years.
+She moved from Wickford to Colchester in 2003 and worked as a manager for the Hythe Community Centre for 11 years.
 She joined Winsley’s in 2015 and has recently gained a distinction in a Certificate in Higher Education in Charity & Social Enterprise Management and a CIH Level 4 Certificate in Housing.
 She is now a Trustee of the Hythe Community Centre.